 - at your local post office by cash, cheque or debit card.
 If paying by cheque make it payable to Post Office Ltd. You will need your ALLPAY card to make a payment;

-- any Paypoint outlet by cash or cheque.
+- at any Paypoint outlet by cash or cheque.
 Cheques are only accepted at the discretion of the outlet.
-Longer opening hours at these places mean you can pay your rent/service charges at times that are convenient to you.
-You will need your ALLPAY card to make a payment;
+You will need your ALLPAY card to make a payment

 - by post – send a cheque or postal order to The Garth.
 Please make the cheque payable to ‘The Joseph Rowntree Housing Trust’.
 Please put your name and address on the back of the cheque or postal order.
 If you have an ALLPAY card, please enclose this with your payment and this will be returned to you by post with your receipt.